Participatory Action Research for the Public Sector

 7Senses helps councils to start autonomous movements amongst citizens, creating leverage in realizing council policy.
 7Senses’ services are aimed at developing knowledge and experience within councils, thus increasing efficiency in bringing about co-creation among all stakeholders in the local community.

 7Senses acts as a sparring partner for councils that want to start co-creating with the local community.
 7Senses knows like no other– from its national and international experience– in which domains opportunities are, on what to focus and generally how to go about it.

 Public talks, training and education

-7Senses is highly experienced in training and educating people in action research, specifically focused on bringing about co-creation in communities.
+7Senses is highly experienced in training and educating people in Participatory Action Research, specifically focused on bringing about co-creation in communities.
 The training will be done by very experienced action researchers and others with specific expertise (e.g. training actress).

 The training is best done alongside a practical project, because experience is the best teacher!

 We also offer PAR-design sessions, in which you discover how your projects would look like in a ‘PAR-jacket’.

 7Senses is also available for guiding a project on the basis of Participatory Action Research, to bring about co-creation for a specific subject in the local community.
 7Senses ideally would love to work with people from the council and/or its partners.
 In this way, 7Senses helps develop knowledge and experience on a local level.